futuremarc/SensToken/README.md

 ## TO DO
 * Add tip to check metamask popup.
 * Add tip to add contract address to metamask afterwords.
-* Detect account changes from MetaMask.
+* Detect account and network changes from MetaMask.
 * Write unit tests.